Can two Amish brothers working out of a cow stable build a construction business?

 Currently owned and led by brothers Leroy and Henry, we operate multiple trained work crews consisting of carpenters, masons and roofers.
 In addition, we have our own design team to design your project and help you acquire stormwater and building permits.
 Our diversified team gives us the flexibility to handle any barn project, be it a day of maintenance or an eight-month restoration.
 “We love to build, preserve, and renovate these timeless landmarks of American history.”

-The Brothers are fueled by their Purpose to “Express the gospel through the workplace by living out biblical values and sharing abundantly the resources we have been so blessed to be stewards of.
-We are also energized by the mission to “Build the Future and Preserve the Past” and we will accomplish this mission by empowering others to honor God's Kingdom through teamwork and together we will preserve historical structures, landmarks and assist our customers in getting the best roofs possible in order to keep their valuable structures and contents safe for the next generation.
+The brothers are fueled by their purpose to “Express the gospel through the workplace by living out biblical values and sharing abundantly the resources we have been so blessed to be stewards of.”
+We are also energized by the mission to “Build the Future and Preserve the Past” and we will accomplish this mission by empowering others to honor God’s Kingdom through teamwork and together we will preserve historical structures, landmarks and assist our customers in getting the best roofs possible in order to keep their valuable structures and contents safe for the next generation.

-We will be guided by 5 common core values.
+We are guided by 5 common core values.
 Integrity, Relationships, Communication, Consistency and Appearance, “We try to make your project a pleasant experience.
-Your decision to allow a team of strangers onto your property for a few weeks is a big one.” say the Brothers.
+Your decision to allow a team of strangers onto your property for a few weeks is a big one.” say the brothers.
 “When a project is completed, we love to hear our clients say things like, ‘I would have them back if I had another project,’ or ‘I hate to see them leave,’ or ‘I will miss these guys.
 They always had a smile, they appreciated the business I gave them and have been an inspiration

 In order for that to be your experience, we maintain clean, well-organized job sites.
 Our crews are respectful and hardworking.
 Equipment is well-kept.
 We strive to make your project enjoyable from beginning to the end.